Walid Muallem: Syrian civil war

 Early on in the Syrian civil war, Muallem held frequent press conferences with Syrian media and Arab outlets.
 In August 2012, Muallem gave his first interview with a Western journalist since the start of the civil war, in English, saying that "I tell the Europeans: '...
 I don't understand your slogan of fighting international terrorism when you are supporting this terrorism in Syria'" and stating the government's position that the United States was "the major player against Syria" as it sought to contain Iran.
 He denied the existence of the Shabiha, pro-government, paid militiamen alleged to have committed atrocities early on during the civil war while blaming 60% of Syria's violence on Turkey, Qatar and Saudi Arabia "with the United States exercising its influence over all others."
+That year, he was sanctioned by the European Union, which said that as a government minister, he "shares responsibility for the Syrian regime's violent repression of the civilian population".

 In October 2012, after United Nations Secretary-General Ban Ki-moon urged Syria to show compassion in light of the growing humanitarian crisis, Muallem spoke at the United Nations and blamed the United States, France, Turkey, Saudi Arabia, and Qatar for "aid[ing] terror" and "blatant interference" in Syria's affairs, mainly by supplying rebel groups with arms and money calling for Bashar al-Assad to step down.
 He called Western concerns over chemical weapons use "a joke" and a pretext for an Iraq War-like campaign.
 Later that month, Muallem also rejected calls by Ban to declare a unilateral ceasefire, insisting that governments that "finance, train and deliver weapons to the armed groups, notably Saudi Arabia, Qatar and Turkey" be stopped.
 In December 2012, he further blamed United States and European Union sanctions for the suffering in Syria.